• Home

 GoodReads - the Facebook of reading has reviews by students, top lists created by teens and more.
 Use GoodReads alone or in conjunction with a service like NoveList to find not just quality YA but popular YA that kids want to read.
 You will need to create an account to get things going.
 Consider a "teacher" account and a personal account if you plan on sharing lists with students or "friending" them on GoodReads.

+If you are on the NCSU network, you can also click on "Libraries" and then "Find Text at NCSU" to find a book from GoodReads in the METRC collection.
 A list of eTexts via a LiveBinder - these are free texts available online that are geared towards young adults or searchable for young adult titles.
 It also includes "classics" that would not fit into the genre "Young Adult Literature"

 Where to get your hands on YA Lit?